tushar-juneja/vsdRiscvSoc/Week 1/Task-1.md

 # Task-1: Install & Sanity-Check the RISC-V Toolchain

+The goal is to download, install and verify the risc-v toolchain on pc.

 ## Step 1: Download the Toolchain

 Download the RISC-V toolchain from the following link: